jayppatel30/front/README.md

 1. Download node.js from nodeorg.js -->download
 2. go to vuejs.org --> get started --> installation -->(we will use CLI)
 3. Open terminal (for mac) or cmd (windowns)
-4. write the following line of code to install
-5. create a folder name Project on folder.
+4. create a folder name Project on desktop.
-6. then write this command in terminal or cmd
+5. then write this command in terminal or cmd
-7. cd desktop
+6. cd desktop
-8. cd project
+7. cd project
-9. npm install --global vue -cli
+8. npm install --global vue -cli
-10. vue init webpack appname(use your app name insted of appname in the command)
+9. vue init webpack appname(use your app name insted of appname in the command)
-11. answer the questions..
+10. answer the questions..
-12..
+11..
 Bang!!! you are very smart.. you did that :)
-13. Now open with the editor you like (i used Sublime text)
+12. Now open with the editor you like (i used Sublime text)
-14. once youcreated the app use this command to run the app on the port
+13. once youcreated the app use this command to run the app on the port
+14. //IF YOU DOWNLOADED THE CODE JUST GO TO THE DIRECTORY IN TERMINAL OR MAC THEN RUN THE CODE BY FOLLOWING LINE
 15. npm run dev
 16.. you did that.. now i need a treat for that :P